Akorikk/invoice-process/README.md

-"I'm so sorry for not recording a video my microphone isn't working properly, so you probably wouldn't be able to understand me clearly anyway."

 # My Intro
 * Hi my name is Abhishek Kori i am AI/ML Engineer and Data Scientist with over three years of experience building advanced machine learning, RAG, and generative AI systems.